Looking for a budget smartphone that isn’t bad? Check out the Poco M3 and Umidigi A9 Pro in this Xiaomi vs Umidigi article to

 The Umidigi A9 Pro also comes with a circular fingerprint sensor, while the Poco M3 has its fingerprint sensor embedded in the power button.

 Overall the Umidigi A9 Pro looks and feels much better in my opinion.
-The textured plastic of Xiaomi Poco M3 does make it sit well in the hand and isn’t a fingerprint magnet, but it still falls short of the A9 Pro.
+The textured plastic of the Xiaomi Poco M3 does make it sit well in the hand and isn’t a fingerprint magnet, but it still falls short of the A9 Pro.
 The Umidigi A9 Pro just looks much better from the elegant camera design, the gradient glass back, and metal sides.
 It feels like a flagship from a couple of years back which is awesome.

 The Umidigi A9 Pro offers much better color options than the Poco M3.